aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Sezonalitāte pēdējo piecu gadu vidējam ūdens satura veģetācijā indeksa (NDMI) vērtībai, vidējais analīzes šūnā (1 ha)

 **Procedure:** Directly follows [preprocessing](#Ch04.13).
-Arithmetic mean value at analysis cell calculated with the workflow `egvtools::input2egv()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-Short-term is last five years (2020-2024).
+The arithmetic mean value at the analysis cell is calculated using the workflow `egvtools::input2egv()`.
+To protect against potential data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+The "short-term" refers to the last five years (2020-2024).

 ``` r